ChrstphrHll/npc_gen/students/Felgie Eldar.md

 ---
 ### Description
 - 2nd year Goliath Druid in Fiesn
-- wavy dirty blonde hair that's put back in a long pony tail, Hazel eyes, and Light Tan skin
+- long curly white hair that's plain, Hazel eyes, and Light Tan skin
 - Is Dreamer and Profligate, and has Spiritualism as their ideal

 ### Organizations